bbmokhtari/django-translations/docs/guide/context.rst

    # initiate context
    with Context(europe, 'countries', 'countries__cities') as context:
-       # read the context in German
+       # read the translations in German
        context.read(lang='de')

        # use the instance like before